minkaotic/front-end-notes/Javascript-and-the-DOM.md

   - CSS pseudo class queries - `querySelector('li:nth-child(odd)')` or `querySelector('li:last-child')`

 It's often possible to use different selectors to achieve the same thing.
 To decide which one is the best option, consider browser compatibility as well as other details in a given selector's spec.

+> :bulb: One of the advantages of using `querySelectorAll` is that unlike `HTMLCollection`s, `NodeList`s can be iterated over with **`forEach()`** - although this may not be implemented in some older browsers.
+See [this discussion](https://teamtreehouse.com/community/understanding-the-difference-between-an-htmlcollection-and-a-nodelist) for further differences between `HTMLCollection` and `NodeList`.

 Resources for this include:
 - [MSDN](https://developer.mozilla.org/en-US/)